 MYTH #6: YOU CAN SPOT REDUCE FAT

 We have a lot of people say to us “I just want to lose this tummy fat” or “how can I tone my bum and thighs?”
 The concept of targeted fat loss or spot reduction follows the false belief that training a specific muscle or muscle group will result in fat loss in that area of the body.
 There really is no better way to explain why spot reduction is a myth than by telling you that the only thing exercises actually target is muscles, not the fat that is covering those muscles.
+Your muscle and body fat are completely different tissues in your body.
 So then how do you lose that fat from the specific spot you want to lose it from?
-You create a caloric deficit through either a proper diet, exercise, or ideally a combination of both.
-So, for everyone doing one million crunches everyday thinking it’s having any direct effect whatsoever on the fat on your stomach, you are wasting your time!
-The fat covering them will remain completely unchanged.
+You need to reduce your overall body fat through a caloric deficit.
+You can do this by reducing your calorie intake, increasing your physical activity, or ideally a combination of both.
+Keep in mind that some areas of fat may be stubborn and may take time to shift so be patient!

 MYTH #7: MUSCLE SORENESS IS A SIGN OF THE EFFECTIVENESS OF A WORKOUT